A Non-Degree Program (workshop, short course,

 Courses will include a combination of lectures and seminars and if appropriate, computer-based workshops.

 London WC2A 2AE

-Location: St. William's College Conference Centre, York City Centre, United Kingdom.
+Location: St. William's College Conference Centre, York City Centre (next to the historic York Minster), United Kingdom.

-The York Expert Workshops are now in their 20th year.
-Over this period, decision-makers' demands for information on the cost-effectiveness of health technologies have become more extensive and more sophisticated.
-At least 7 European countries and several managed care groups in the USA now require formal submissions of economic data as part of the reimbursement process for medicines.
+The York Expert Workshops, run by the University of York’s Centre for Health Economics (CHE) in the UK, have been running successfully for over 20 years.
+Over this period, decision-makers’ demands for information on the cost-effectiveness of health technologies have become more extensive and more sophisticated.
+At least seven European countries and several managed care groups in the USA now require formal submissions of economic data as part of the reimbursement process for medicines.

-In order to keep pace with these developments, the York Expert Workshops programme is frequently updated, ensuring continued success.
+To keep pace with these constantly changing developments, the York Expert Workshops programme is updated frequently to ensure its continued competitive edge in delivering the most contemporary training to its participants.
 Several years ago our Advanced Workshop was extended from 3 to 5 days and structured according to the main steps necessary to generate estimates of cost-effectiveness for a specific decision-maker, such as a reimbursement agency or health care payer.
 The Advanced Workshop goes beyond the exposition of general principles and includes detailed discussion of the analytic approaches required to compile an economic dossier, using a mixture of presentations, tutored sessions and practical exercises.

-In 2008 our Foundations Workshop was also extended from 3 to 5 days, in response to participants' requests for more case studies and exercises.
+Our Foundations Workshop was also extended from 3 to 5 days in response to participants’ requests for more case studies and exercises.
 In addition, the statistical issues are now discussed in more depth so that participants are better prepared for more advanced study.
-Our 3-day Quality of Life Workshop provides a detailed introduction to the theory and practice of quality of life measurement with particular emphasis on its use in economic evaluation.

 To inform and promote understanding in key areas of quality of life assessment and health economic evaluation and to learn how to: